CodingWithJiro/Projects-Hub/HTML/Beginner Portfolio Website/HTML5 Projects/Project 3/README.md

 ## 🚀 How to Run

 1. Clone the repository
-2. Navigate to the project folder
+2. Navigate to this project folder
 3. Open `index.html` in your browser
 4. Submit any form — results will open in a new tab via [httpbin.org](https://httpbin.org)

+---

+## 🌐 Live Demo

+Or you can check out the 👉 [live website here](https://beginner-portfolio-website.netlify.app/html5%20projects/project%203/)

 ---